jmmb89/markdown/README.md

 exit()
 ```

-*To do*
+*To do:*

 - Deixar compatível com python3
-- Criar a seed a partir do tempo do UNIX, deixando "mais randomico".
+- Criar a seed a partir do UNIX Epoch time, deixando "mais randomico".